Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors

-\textbf{Measuring detectors.}~ Considering the ability for detectors to improve their accuracy by removing features, we next experiment with two new evasion attacks based on removing features using AMM: \one manipulating the top AMM-based features to generate adversarial samples $S_a$, and generating an improved LGBM detector $m_i$ by excluding important features; and \two manipulating the top important features to generate adversarial sample $S_i$, and generating an improved LGBM detector $m_a$ by excluding AMM-based features.
-To evaluate AMM and SAGE in the same conditions, we use the same parameters: the top 75 features for adversarial samples and the top 220 features for improved detectors.
-Meanwhile we introduce the seed samples $S_m$ and the original LGBM detector as a benchmark.
-In the experiment, we leverage 5,459 seed malware to generate adversarial samples where we randomly select 300 samples for 20-round tests on each detector.
+We also generate another improved detector $m_a$ by excluding \emph{fragile} features.
+These are features that can be manipulated to flip the prediction, \ie features with high AMM values but low SAGE values, taking 0.2 as a threshold (the minimal AMM value of 75 features we selected in the pilot experiment is 0.2).